ropensci/ruODK/README.md

 ## Configure `ruODK`

 Set up `ruODK` with an OData Service URL and credentials of a read-permitted ODK Central web user.
+Adjust verbosity to your liking.

     #> <ruODK settings>
     #>   Default ODK Central Project ID:  14